SandeshKhatiwada05/Data-Science-And-Machine-Learning-Course/README.md

 ## Maintainer

 Created and maintained by Sandesh Khatiwada
-Repository is regularly updated based on course progress.
+Repository is regularly updated based on course progress and self study contents.
 All content is structured for easy revision and self-study.